rmccrear/javascript-data-structures/week-4-the-counting-queues/README.md

 ## Problem Set 1

 1. How can you count how many elements are in a queue?
-Use only stack methods.
+Use only queue methods.

 2. How can you count how many elements are in a stack?
 Use only stack methods.